 Then I recommend a pass on this canyon.

-Although the photos you take may show scenes of serenity through the contrast of light and shadow, the photos sadly offer no more than the illusion of peacefulness.
+The photos you take may show scenes of serenity through the contrast of light and shadow, but they sadly offer no more than the illusion of peacefulness.

 How much does it cost?